JosephKemper/cse210-hw/prove/Develop03/W05 Encapsulation.md

 4. How does the program end?

-User types quit or gets to the end of the scripture and hits enter one more time
+User types quit or gets to where all words of a scripture are replaced with underscores and hits enter one more time

 Step 5: Determine the classes
 1. What are good candidates for classes in this program?